Definition

 Cyber Block Chaining (CBC) Mode

 CBC uses an IV to prevent having the same plaintext result in the same (guessable) ciphertext.
 It's important that the IV is random and unique.
-Otherwise, attackers may be able to guess the ciphertext and easily decrypt the data.
+Otherwise, attackers might be able to guess the ciphertext and easily decrypt the data.

-IV type: random and unpredictable
+IV type: random and unpredictable.

-Ciphertext Feedback (CFB) Mode
+Ciphertext feedback (CFB) mode

 In CFB, the IV is used as a source of the stream generated by the cipher.
 As with CBC, the IV must be random to prevent predictability and maintain the data's confidentiality and integrity.